 It is best to prepare yee sang in two or three separate days because of the many ingredients which require its own preparation.
 Here is a suggestion on time management to prepare yee sang.

 Day 1: Fry crackers.
-These fried crackers can be kept in an air tight container up to 2 weeks.
+They can be kept in an air tight container for up to 2 weeks.
 Day 2: Prepare shredded vegetables and fruits.
 Pound peanuts if preferred.
-Day 3: Assemble all ingredients and serve with dressing.
+Day 3: Assemble all ingredients and serve together with dressing.

 How to eat yee sang?